shengzeang/sgl-doc/docs/get_started/quick_start/quick_start.rst

 + :obj:`num_node`: the total number of nodes in the graph;
 + :obj:`node_type`: the type of the nodes in the graph.

-The datasets in the `datasets part <../../api/datasets/datasets.html>`__ all follow the same construct scheme.
+The datasets in the `datasets part <../../api/datasets/datasets.html>`__ all follow the same construction scheme.

 Please refer to the `data part <../../api/data/data.html>`__ for more detailed introduction of the two base classes, :obj:`NodeDataset` and :obj:`HeteroNodeDataset`.